ashislaha/my_flickr/README.md

 ### Builder:

 Builder constructs the VIPER module and the relationship between them and it returns the view.
-Let's see how the builder looks like in our HomeScreen module
+Let's see how the builder looks like in our SearchScreen module

     struct SearchScreenBuilder: SearchScreenBuilderProtocol {
      func buildSearchScreenModule() -> SearchScreenViewController? {